SS El Occidente

 SS El Occidente was a cargo ship for the Morgan Line, a subsidiary of the Southern Pacific Company.
 During World War I, she was known as USAT El Occidente in service with the United States Army and as USS El Occidente (ID-3307) in service with the United States Navy.
 At the end of war, she reverted to her original name of SS El Occidente.

-Built in 1910, SS El Occidente was one of four sister ships that carried cargo and a limited number of passengers for the Morgan Line.
+Built in 1910, El Occidente was one of four sister ships that carried cargo and a limited number of passengers for the Morgan Line.
 She was acquired by the U.S. Army after the United States entered World War I in April 1917, and converted to carry horses and mules to France.
 In February 1918, she fought a 20-minute gun battle with two German submarines, destroying the periscope of one.
 In August 1918, the ship was transferred to the U.S. Navy and continued transporting animals through the end of the war.